 See degree requirements and a listing of courses for all education paths in the Undergraduate Bulletin (PDF).
 Additionally, see education program rules, policies and procedures in the Education Handbook.

 Education program admission procedure: The education program has different admission requirements than what is required for general admission to Mount Mary University.
 To pursue an education program, you must first apply online to Mount Mary University.

 After you are accepted to Mount Mary and complete the requirements below, you also must apply separately to the education program.
 For admission to the education program you are required to:

 - have a cumulative GPA of 2.5 or higher on a 4.0 scale consisting of at least 40 credits of college-level coursework

-- achieve acceptable performance on the Pre-Professional Skills Test as determined by the Wisconsin Department of Public Instruction
+- achieve acceptable performance on CORE (Core Academic Skills for Educators in Reading, Writing, and Mathematics) as determined by the Wisconsin Department of Public Instruction

 - have a cumulative GPA of 2.5 or higher on a 4.0 scale in your teaching major or minor